mfaouzi/testVersion/README.md

 ### Via composer :

-- Add into in the `require` section:
+- Add this line to the `require` section in your composer.json:

-`"aliznet":"dev-master"`
+`"aliznet/akeneo-websphere-connector":"dev-master"`

-- Add into the `repositories` section:
+- Add this part to the `repositories` section:
 ```
 	{
         "type": "vcs",